 - Edward Chen, a sophomore from Waubonsie Valley High School in Aurora, Illinois, U.S. (an eight-time commenter this season), for his response to Mikaila Ulmer’s quote on the article, Get Your Lemonade, Here!

-- Phalguni Miraj (a 7-time commenter this season), for his response to Billy Swann’s comments in the article, A Platform for Selling Art and Pursuing Dreams.
+- Phalguni Miraj (a 7-time commenter this season), for her response to Billy Swann’s comments in the article, A Platform for Selling Art and Pursuing Dreams.

 - Hriday Tulsiani, a senior at the Dhirubhai Ambani International School, Mumbai, India (a 12-time commenter this season), for his response on the article 5 Truths about Microfinance.